Study Resources

 Use your one free repeat wisely

 You are allowed one segment repeat per dialogue without penalty.
 Save it for a segment where you genuinely did not catch enough to interpret accurately.
 Repeating a segment you already interpreted well wastes your free repeat and adds stress.
-Further repeats carry a 3-point deduction each.
+Further repeats carry a 40% score deduction each.

 Put your knowledge into practice